1st Offense Drunk Driving Penalties in Wisconsin

 - Up to 6 months in jail

-- Up to 2 years with a required ignition interlock device in your vehicle
+- 12-18 months with a required ignition interlock device in your vehicle

 In Wisconsin, DUI penalties apply even if your BAC was below the legal limit.
 The court is only concerned with whether your ability to operate the vehicle was impaired.